CLiX-1/cmk_plugin_ms_entra/README.md

 #### Checkmk Parameters

 1. **Credential expiration**: Specify the lower levels for the Microsoft Entra app credential expiration time.
 The default values are 14 days (WARN) and 5 days (CRIT).
 To ignore the credential expiration, select 'No levels'.
+2. **Exclude credentials**: Specify a list of credential descriptions that you do not want to monitor.

 #### Microsoft Graph API